Skip to main content

 Principal Investigator

-Rita Castro is the principal investigator of the Castro Lab and research assistant professor of nutritional sciences.
+Rita Castro is the principal investigator of the Castro Lab and assistant research and teaching professor of nutritional sciences.
 She holds a professional degree in pharmaceutical sciences from the University of Lisbon, and a master’s and doctorate in Biochemistry from the University of Lisbon.
+Rita Castro joined Penn State in 2018, focusing on vascular biology and the molecular mechanisms underlying vascular toxicity associated with elevated homocysteine levels.

 Our Team